 What we do

-Haringey Circle is a local, independent membership-based programme open to anyone over the age of 50 in Haringey.
-We provide activities and events to help over 50s in Haringey to connect, get active, keep learning, and to stay independent.
+Haringey Circle is a local, independent membership-based programme open to Haringey residents over 50 and those with learning disabilities who are over 18.
+We provide activities and events to help our members to connect, get active, keep learning, and to stay independent.

-Based around a varied social calendar developed by members and volunteers, our aim is to help local people over 50 to build friendship groups that offer practical and emotional support.
+We aim to increase social connections, reduce isolation and loneliness and improve the wellbeing and self-esteem.
+Based around a varied social calendar developed by members and volunteers, our membership programme helps to grow diverse friendship groups that offer practical and emotional support.

 Haringey Circle is a Social Enterprise set up as a Community Interest Company (CIC).